-A number of “odd’ or non-intuitive relationships between “apparently” unrelated variables and pancreatic cancer are beginning to emerge – including ABO blood status and now some forms of hepatitis.
+A number of odd or non-intuitive relationships between apparently unrelated variables and pancreatic cancer (ductal adenocarcinoma of the pancreas) are beginning to emerge – including ABO blood status, and now some forms of hepatitis.

-In the World Journal of Gastroenterology from July 14, 2013, Chen and colleagues from the Southern Medical University, in Guangzhou, China report a meta-analysis of a world review of the medical literature on the relationship between infection with the hepatitis B virus (HBV) and the hepatitis C virus (HCV) AND pancreatic cancer.
+In the World Journal of Gastroenterology from July 14, 2013, Chen and colleagues from the Southern Medical University, in Guangzhou, China report a meta-analysis based on a world review of the medical literature of the relationship between infection with the hepatitis B virus (HBV) and the hepatitis C virus (HCV) AND pancreatic cancer.
 Using their developed criteria, they found eight studies that were eligible for inclusion in their analysis pool.

 It is not entirely clear what these findings mean.
-But finding association between pancreatic cancer and possible acute (or chronic?) triggers moves the science further along the cutting edge of understanding.
+But finding association between pancreatic cancer and possible acute (or chronic?) triggers moves the science a bit further along the cutting edge of understanding.

 Dale O’Brien, MD